Pratikraj001/Miwok/README.md

 # Miwok
+• Fully responsive and interactive UI.
-This app helps us to learn pronounce of another language with basic words.
-Here I am use english language to germany lang. .
+• This app helps us to learn pronounce of another language with basic words.
+Here I am using English words to learn the protonation of German words.

 ## LICENSE